Frustrations that Leave Project Managers Drained Out

-, you hold the responsibility for executing the overall strategy for fulfilment of your organization’s success, sketching the roadmap for all services/ products, maximizing business value, recognizing market trends, identifying opportunities, creating timelines, communicating your goals to developers/ testers, implementing development processes.......The list goes on and on.
+As a project manager, you hold the responsibility for executing the overall strategy for fulfillment of your organization’s success, sketching the roadmap for all services/ products, maximizing business value, recognizing market trends, identifying opportunities, creating timelines, communicating your goals to developers/ testers, implementing development processes.......The list goes on and on.

 Aggregation of Inputs and Defining of a Roadmap for all Stakeholders: